 Contrary to popular belief, we're not all Cowboy boots, hats and horses.
 We're the city where Texan meets modern and legacy meets luxury – and we like to say it's the most Texas city in Texas.
 What else is there to know about this great city?
 Find out with our most frequently asked questions.

-Dallas, Texas is located in North Texas and is the ninth most populated city in Texas.
+Dallas, Texas is located in North Texas and is the ninth most populated city in the United States.

 The spring and fall seasons bring great weather to Dallas - expect warm days and some chilly nights.
 Summer (June - August) brings the warmest days to the area, and 100+ degree days are common.
 November through February brings mild to cold weather.
 Snow is not likely, but we get lucky sometimes!

 Thanks to its central location, getting to Dallas is easy!
 We have two major airports (Dallas/Fort Worth International Airport and Dallas Love Field Airport) and more domestic nonstop flights than any other U.S. city.

 While it’s not a requirement, having a car will certainly help.
 Rideshare programs are available everywhere, and free transportation options like the McKinney Avenue Trolley help get you around the city center.
 You can also take advantage of Dallas Area Rapid Transit (DART), the city’s bus and light rail service that will transport you all over the Dallas-Forth Worth Metroplex.